 Looking to benefit from mentor sentences and interactive notebook activities, perhaps together?

-No matter the grade level, using interactive pieces for studying mentor sentences has proven effective for me.
+No matter how mentor sentences are chosen, using interactive pieces for studying mentor sentences has proven effective for me.

-(For reference, my son is in fourth grade, and he is fanatical about the Percy Jackson series.
+For reference, my son is in fourth grade, and he is fanatical about the Percy Jackson series.
 We modeled these interactive notebook pieces together using mentor sentences that we pulled from the first book.
-My daughter is in second grade, and we use words from Minecraft books to sort.)
-If you are interested in grammar activities I made for Ty a few years ago, you may want to read elementary grammar lessons.
+His teachers do a fabulous job teaching grammar.
+When we reviewed concepts at home, I thought about using mentor sentences and developed a hands-on piece for him.

-These interactive notebook pieces in the pictures below will work for any novel or short story, though.
+These interactive notebook pieces will work for any novel or short story, though.
+Whenever I use mentor sentences with interactive notebooks (at home or in my classroom), I see huge engagement.

 When using mentor sentences with interactive notebook pieces, I have observed the following benefits: